How MSR Compares

 - ✅ Want flexibility to use TypeScript OR SQL migrations

-- ✅ Need production-ready safety features (dry run, summaries)
+- ✅ Need production-ready safety features (dry run, summaries, locking)

 - ✅ Need reliable transaction management with automatic retry

-- ✅ Deploy in containers/Kubernetes with environment variable config
+- ✅ Deploy in containers/Kubernetes with environment variable and .env file config

 - ✅ Value developer experience and type safety